FEUP-LDTS-2023/project-l11gr01/docs/README.md

 - **Win lives for passing level** - For each level the user passes it will receive one extra life.

 - **Extra lives that pop-up during game** - The user can catch special tokens that give an extra life.
-The Life tokens appear after one normal token is collected and have a 10% chance of appearing.
+The Life tokens appear after one normal token is collected and have a 5% chance of appearing.
+If you don't catch one of those tokens right away after it appears and instead you go collect a normal token, there's a chance that the LifeToken disappears and is created in another position, thus increasing the difficulty.

 - **Level transition** - The game is composed of eight levels (each one represents one planet of the Solar System).
 There are intermediary "tabs" between the various levels.
-If the player presses Escape while in one of those tabs the next level starts.
+If the player presses Enter while in one of those tabs the next level starts.

 **In-game screenshots that illustrate the major features of the game:**